Nurture Abundance

 Anti Oppressive Practice and Therapy

 I am committed to being anti-racist and anti-oppressive in my life and in my work as a therapist.
-I help clients heal from and identify shame and trauma and other symptoms of oppression.
-I make space to actively explore white privilege, economic privilege, gender privilege, passing privilege and additional forms of privilege in session and in my own life.
-I am a life long learner and will do my best to not ask you to “teach me” about your identities as part of our work together.
+I help clients heal from and identify shame, painful and unfair life experiences and other symptoms of oppression.
+I aim to uplift parts of our identities that can be marginalized by the dominant culture and help folks recognize mental health symptoms that may be tied to oppression rather than internal imbalance.
+I also make space to explore white privilege, economic privilege, gender privilege, passing privilege, ability status and additional forms of privilege in session and in my own life.
+I am a life long learner and will do my best to not ask you to teach me about your identities as part of our work together.
 I educate myself, and I know I’m not perfect.
 I am open to feedback, reflection, and admitting I’m wrong.

 We may not share the same identities, but I have a foundation of understanding my own “otherness” and hope you won’t feel you have to start at square one with me.